choisee/advanced_react_nodebird/README.md

 - set redux-devtools-extension for debugging history (ex.
 Diff, State, ...)
 - separate redux reducer and use combineReducers
 - use optional chaining
+- use createGlobalStyle to change origin style (ex. using Slick)
+- make directory for separating component and styles (ex.
+ImagesZoom)
+- use regular expression for hashtags (cf. https://regexr.com/)

 ------------
 #### Used Commands